angular/angular-cli/README.md

 - compass (compass-importer + node-sass)
 - stylus (stylus)

-To use these prepocessors simply add the file to your component's `styreUrl`:
+To use these prepocessors simply add the file to your component's `styleUrl`:

 ```
 @Component({